rodneyshupe/Cookbook/Recipes/SoupsAndStews/FrenchOnionSoup.rst

 Directions
 ----------

-1. For the soup: Adjust oven rack to lower-middle position and heat oven to 400F.
-Generously spray inside of heavy-bottomed large (at least 7-quart) Dutch oven with nonstick cooking spray.
-Place butter in pot and add onions and 1 teaspoon salt.
-Cook, covered, 1 hour (onions will be moist and slightly reduced in volume).
-Remove pot from oven and stir onions, scraping bottom and sides of pot.
-Return pot to oven with lid slightly ajar and continue to cook until onions are very soft and golden brown, 1 1/2 to 1 3/4 hours longer, stirring onions and scraping bottom and sides of pot after 1 hour.
+1. For the soup: Adjust the oven rack to the lower-middle position and heat the oven to 400F.
+Generously spray the inside of a heavy-bottomed large (at least 7-quart) Dutch oven with nonstick cooking spray.
+Place the butter in the pot and add the onions and 1 teaspoon salt.
+Cook, covered, 1 hour (the onions will be moist and slightly reduced in volume).
+Remove the pot from the oven and stir the onions, scraping the bottom and sides of the pot.
+   Return the pot to the oven with the lid slightly ajar and continue to cook until the onions are very soft and golden brown, 1 1/2 to 1 3/4 hours longer, stirring the onions and scraping the bottom and sides of the pot after 1 hour.
-2. Carefully remove pot from oven and place over medium-high heat.
-Using oven mitts to handle pot, cook onions, stirring frequently and scraping bottom and sides of pot, until liquid evaporates and onions brown, 15 to 20 minutes, reducing heat to medium if onions are browning too quickly.
-Continue to cook, stirring frequently, until pot bottom is coated with dark crust, 6 to 8 minutes, adjusting heat as necessary.
-(Scrape any fond that collects on spoon back into onions.)
-Stir in 1/4 cup water, scraping pot bottom to loosen crust, and cook until water evaporates and pot bottom has formed another dark crust, 6 to 8 minutes.
-Repeat process of deglazing 2 or 3 more times, until onions are very dark brown.
-Stir in sherry and cook, stirring frequently, until sherry evaporates, about 5 minutes.
+2. Carefully remove the pot from the oven and place it over medium-high heat.
+   Using oven mitts to handle the pot, cook the onions, stirring frequently and scraping the bottom and sides of the pot, until the liquid evaporates and the onions brown, 15 to 20 minutes, reducing the heat to medium if the onions are browning too quickly.
+Continue to cook, stirring frequently, until the pot bottom is coated with a dark crust, 6 to 8 minutes, adjusting the heat as necessary.
+(Scrape any fond that collects on the spoon back into the onions.)
+Stir in 1/4 cup water, scraping the pot bottom to loosen the crust, and cook until the water evaporates and the pot bottom has formed another dark crust, 6 to 8 minutes.
+Repeat the process of deglazing 2 or 3 more times, until the onions are very dark brown.
+Stir in the sherry and cook, stirring frequently, until the sherry evaporates, about 5 minutes.
-3. Stir in broths, 2 cups water, thyme, bay leaf, and 1/2 teaspoon salt, scraping up any final bits of browned crust on bottom and sides of pot.
-Increase heat to high and bring to simmer.
-Reduce heat to low, cover, and simmer 30 minutes.
-Remove and discard herbs, then season with salt and pepper.
+3. Stir in the broths, 2 cups water, thyme, bay leaf, and 1/2 teaspoon salt, scraping up any final bits of browned crust on the bottom and sides of the pot.
+Increase the heat to high and bring to a simmer.
+Reduce the heat to low, cover, and simmer 30 minutes.
+Remove and discard the herbs, then season with salt and pepper.
-4. For the croutons: While soup simmers, arrange baguette slices in single layer on baking sheet and bake in 400F oven until bread is dry, crisp, and golden at edges, about 10 minutes.
+4. For the croutons: While the soup simmers, arrange the baguette slices in a single layer on a baking sheet and bake in the 400F oven until the bread is dry, crisp, and golden at the edges, about 10 minutes.
 Set aside.
-5. To serve: Adjust oven rack 6 inches from broiler element and heat broiler.
-Set individual broiler-safe crocks on baking sheet and fill each with about 1 3/4 cups soup.
-Top each bowl with 1 or 2 baguette slices (do not overlap slices) and sprinkle evenly with Gruyere.
-   Broil until cheese is melted and bubbly around edges, 3 to 5 minutes.
+5. To serve: Adjust the oven rack 6 inches from the broiler element and heat the broiler.
+Set individual broiler-safe crocks on a baking sheet and fill each with about 1 3/4 cups soup.
+Top each bowl with 1 or 2 baguette slices (do not overlap the slices) and sprinkle evenly with Gruyere.
+Broil until the cheese is melted and bubbly around the edges, 3 to 5 minutes.
 Let cool 5 minutes before serving.

 Notes
 -----